 We ordered a few other things to share from the Parkette Drive-In menu, like the chili cheese dog, chili, and Hot Brown.

-The Parkette is one of those types of places that deliver on the food and the nostalgic experience.
+The Parkette is one of those places that deliver on the food and the nostalgic experience.
 I love them for that.

-Parkette Drive-In was featured in Season 10 of Diners, Drive-Ins, and Dives for those of you keeping score at home.
+P.S.: If you’re keeping score at home, Parkette Drive-In was in Season 10 of Diners, Drive-Ins, and Dives.